makrai/notes/koromilas21-multimod-emo-survey.md

     * MTAG [71] is the architecture that holds the SOTA performance, while using just 0.14 million parameters

-# 5 conclude our work and introduce the key future challenges, as they arise 16
+# 5 conclusion and future challenges 16

 * future
   * evaluation procedure.
 More specifically, the proposed architectures are